dmbarbour/glas/docs/GlasApps.md

 At the moment, I lean towards the mixin idea.

 ## HTTP Interface

 Applications could define a `http : Request -> Response` method.
-When defined at the toplevel, the runtime might implicitly support HTTP requests on the same port configured for RPC.
-When implemented on application components, this method can serve as a flexible interface for interactive debug views.
-I essentially propose `http` instead of `toString()`.
+The 'Request' and 'Response' are abstract data types provided by the runtime.
+The `sys.http.*` methods will help the application efficiently parse and process requests and correctly construct responses.

-The 'Request' and 'Response' are abstract, perhaps via `sys.http.*` methods, allowing the runtime to parse and cache inputs, correctly compute HTTP headers (such as 'Content-Length' and 'Vary'), and guarantee a valid response in context of HTTP pipelining.
-If the transaction aborts, it will be retried several times until a configurable timeout; this can be leveraged for long polling.
+When defined at the toplevel, the runtime may implicitly accept HTTP requests on the same port configured for RPC (it's easy to distinguish HTTP requests).
+But we can also have 'http' interfaces on hierarchical application components or RPC objects.
+As a special case, a runtime might provide its own web service for debugging, administration, etc. as `sys.refl.http`.
+By convention, users might route `/sys` to `sys.refl.http`.

-By convention, users might route path `/sys` to `sys.refl.http`, allowing the runtime to provide a built-in web-based debugger, or hooks for an external debugger.
+Initially, each HTTP request is evaluated as a separate transaction.
+If the transaction aborts, the request is implicitly retried many times until configurable timeout.
+This supports long polling and integrates nicely with transaction loop reactivity.
+We may eventually extend runtimes to support multi-request transactions (leveraging HTTP headers) or web sockets.

 ## Graphical User Interface?
 Defer.